Skip to content

 Note

-• Since the data source and aggregation expressions of a metric generation rule determine the data type, some configurations do not support editing and modification.
+• Since the data source, aggregation expressions, etc., of a metric generation rule determine the data type, some configurations do not support editing and modification.

-• Generated metrics are aggregated from data within the selected frequency and query time range.
-If no data is reported during that period, metrics cannot be generated, nor can they be queried or searched in metrics.
+• Generated metrics are aggregated from data within the frequency and query time range you selected.
+If no data is reported within that time period, metrics cannot be generated, nor can they be queried or searched in metrics.

 Chart Query

-Query and analyze metric data in Visual Charts.
+Query and analyze metric data in Visualization Charts.

 Query Tool